Skip to Content

 From Roy’s Peak looking into Mt Aspiring National Park

 Mount Aspiring National Park was established in 1964 and became New Zealand’s 10th national park.
-In 1990, Mount Aspiring along with 3 other national parks in New Zealand were named a UNESCO World Heritage Site in what’s known as the Te Wahipounamu (South West New Zealand).
+In 1990, Mount Aspiring, along with 3 other national parks in New Zealand, was named a UNESCO World Heritage Site in what’s known as the Te Wahipounamu (South West New Zealand).

 The park covers a huge portion of the Southern Alps and sits on the doorstep of Wanaka and Glenorchy.
 In land area, it’s 3,562 square kilometers (1,375 sq mi).
-The park’s relatively close location to Glenorchy and Wanaka makes exploring the park easy.
+The park’s relatively close location to Glenorchy and Wanaka makes exploring the park a breeze.

 Mount Aspiring National Park FAQs